BleuLlama/LL530/Firmware/README.md

 - K - HID Keyboard - Stella - Keypad Right: 7,8,9,u,i,o,j,k,l,m,,,.

 Once you pick your choice, you may see an output like as follows.
-For this example, the key sequence: "p0jj" was entered to set up port A for reading an Atari 2600 joystick, and outputting it as a USB HID Joystick.
+For this example, the key sequence: "pajj" was entered to set up port A for reading an Atari 2600 joystick, and outputting it as a USB HID Joystick.

 	Cfg: a: j->j